Global Health in Local Contexts

 Program Fee

-• For students registering for credit, regular tuition rates apply in lieu of program fee.
+- For academic credit students, regular tuition rates (3 credits) apply in lieu of program fee.

 Dates and Location